Archmonger/Conreq/source/docs/run_manually.md

 2. Open a terminal (ex.
 Command Prompt or PowerShell) as administrator at the root of the repository.
 3. _If using Windows_
     - Type `set-executionpolicy remotesigned` and select Yes to All to allow external Python scripts to run on your computer.
-4. Type `python -m venv venv` to create a Python virtual environment.
+4. Type `python -m venv venv` to create a Python virtual environment called "venv".
 5. Type `./venv/Scripts/activate` to enter the virtual environment.
 6. Type `pip install -r requirements.txt` to install all Python dependencies within the virtual environment.
-7. Create or update the database by typing `python manage.py migrate`.
-8. Type `python manage.py run_huey` to run the background task management system.
-9. Open a new terminal and type `./venv/Scripts/activate`.
-10. Type `python manage.py runserver` to run the development webserver.
+7. Type `python manage.py run_conreq` to run the webserver.

 ---

 ## Creating a Production Environment

-Follow all instructions laid out within [Creating a Development Environment](https://github.com/Archmonger/Conreq/wiki/Building-Guide#creating-a-development-environment), but do not execute `python manage.py runserver`.
-Instead, do the following:
+Follow all instructions laid out within [Creating a Development Environment](#creating-a-development-environment), but before running `python manage.py run_conreq` do the following:

 1. Set your environment variable of `DEBUG` to `false`.
 The method of doing this will [vary based on operating system](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
-2. Type `python manage.py collectstatic` to move static files (CSS/JS/images) to their production directory.
-3. Type `python manage.py compress` to merge and compress static files.
-4. Type `hypercorn conreq.asgi:application` to run the production webserver on `localhost:8000`.
-    - For more configuration parameters, see [Hypercorn's documentation](https://pgjones.gitlab.io/hypercorn/how_to_guides/configuring.html#configuration-options).
+    - Doing this enables _a lot_ of **security features** that are mandatory for any user environment.
+2. Before running the webserver via `python manage.py run_conreq`, you may want to configure the webserver (such as changing ports).
+    - See our [webserver documentation](/webserver/) for more information.

 ---